 If you are looking for a holiday or break that has it all – and then some.
 The Lake District in the U.K., is a heart-stopping thrill of a destination.
 Exploding with beauty, nature, experiences, accommodation and culture to suit every taste and desire, this is an experience to remember.

-Packed with the best of all that makes Britain great, the Lakes offer a unique opportunity to explore and understand the un-ending charm of the English culture – famous far and wide.
+Packed with the best of all that makes Britain great, the Lakes offer a unique opportunity to explore and understand the un-ending charm of the English culture.
+Famous far and wide, not just for weddings.
 Whether you want to step back in history, or forward into innovation and excitement, the Lake District National Park shyly houses it all, without showing off in the least.
-Welcoming around 16.4 million visitors every year, the Lakes are top of the bucket list for tourists and adventurers from around the world, as well as in the U.K.
+Welcoming around 16.4 million visitors every year, many of whom are having their wedding.
+The Lakes are top of the bucket list for tourists and adventurers from around the world, as well as in the U.K.

 A visual feast for the eyes, the Lake District is the largest National Park in the U.K. and a UNESCO World Heritage site.
 Brimming with a landscape to die for, Lakeland in Cumbria, is home to the widest range of incredible geographical features that you can find in the U.K., and indeed, the rest of the globe.